JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 ## Implement presentation logic

-1. Create an instance of the `SpaceXSDK` class from the KMM module and inject an instance of `DatabaseDriverFactory` in
+1. Create an instance of the `SpaceXSDK` class from the shared module and inject an instance of `DatabaseDriverFactory` in
    it:

    ```kotlin